gallg/adaptivesplit/README.md

     stop = res.estimated_stop

 This prints out the results and plots the learning and power curves.

-An extended, working example can be found in ["our example notebook"](notebooks/example.ipynb)
+- An extended, working example can be found in ["our example notebook"](notebooks/example.ipynb)
+- A description of possible warnings frequently encountered during runtime can be found in ["our warnings notebook"](notebooks/warnings.ipynb)

 ## Documentation
 The package documentation is available [here](https://pni-lab.github.io/adaptivesplit/).